iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Frustrating and going round in circles.
+Being told my email is invalid (total nonsense) and being sent numbers to my mobile then means starting to register all over again.
+And uninstalling and installing again I met the same problems.
+The app is poorly designed and not fit for purpose and instead of saving my time has wasted it.
+I shall not bother again.login is a nightmare.<br> :date: __2021-06-08 17:36:26__

 > keeps saying the user and password are incorrect.
 I change the password=>get access.
 Close app.
 Next time says the same thing=>change password again....in a loop.<br> :date: __2021-06-02 20:22:56__